bajoriad/Blankly-Challenge/README.md

 # Password Store

-Created a simple website using the React framework to store encrypted passwords of different online and social media platforms used by me.
+Created a simple website using the React framework to store encrypted versions of login passwords of different online and social media platforms used by me.

-Skills: HTML, React, CSS
+Skills: Javascript, HTML, React, CSS, Python